Wayatinah Dam

-Technical details
+The dam, its reservoir, and the power station are owned and operated by Hydro Tasmania.
+The etymology of the word wayatinah is derived from a Tasmanian Aboriginal word meaning "brook" or "stream".

+Dam and reservoir overview

+The rockfill dam wall is 24 m high and 549 m long.
+When full, the Wayatinah Lagoon has capacity of 8860 ML and covers 24.1 ha, drawn from a catchment area of 2112 km2.
+The uncontrolled spillway has a flow capacity of 3115 m3/s.

+Hydroelectric power station

 Part of the Derwent scheme that comprises eleven hydroelectric power stations, the Wayatinah Power Station is the sixth power station in the scheme and the second power station in the lower run-of-river system.
-The power station is located aboveground below Wayatinah Lagoon, a small storage created by the rock-filled Wayatinah Dam on the Derwent River below its junction with the Nive River.
+The aboveground power station is located on the Derwent, below its junction with the Nive River.
 Water from the Derwent from Liapootah Power Station and spill from Liapootah Dam flows into Wayatinah Lagoon.
 Water in the lagoon is diverted by a 2 km-long tunnel to two low pressure woodstave pipelines, each 1.3 km long.
 It then descends 56 m through three steel penstocks to the Wayatinah Power Station.
 The tunnel intake structure is provided with two vertical lift, gravity close intake gates designed to cut off full flow.
 Each of the three steel penstocks is provided with a hilltop valve designed to close under full flow.